Helium4Haskell/helium/COMPILERDOCS.md

 In this short manual, we describe how the Helium compiler can be used, and in particular, describe the parameters that can be passed to Helium 1.7 (there are some notable differences with earlier versions of Helium).

-For purposes of experimentation, start off by creating a file, say =Simple.hs= and enter:
+For purposes of experimentation, start off by creating a file, say `Simple.hs` and enter:

 <pre>module Simple where